nathan-franz/nathan-franz.github.io/_pages/about.md

 Nathan Franz is an economics PhD candidate at UT-Austin, on the 2025--26 job market.
 His focus is in development and health economics, especially maternal and child health in India.

 His job market paper ([available here](https://nathan-franz.github.io/files/franzNathan_jmpdraft.pdf)) is part of his larger research project investigating a mortality puzzle: In rural north India, richer mothers pay more for riskier (private) care.
-His paper develops an econometric model of selection and uses a spatial RDD at district borders to show public facilities save lives with skin-to-skin care.
+His paper develops an econometric model of selection and uses a spatial RDD at district borders to show public facilities save over 35,000 lives annually with skin-to-skin care.

 His CV is [available here](https://nathan-franz.github.io/files/franz_cv_202507.pdf).